fmahoudeau/FCN-Segmentation-TensorFlow/README.md

 ## Kitty Road

+Kitty Road is a road and lane prediction task consisting of 289 training and 290 test images.
+As the test images are not labelled I have done a 80/20 split of the training set to evaluate the model.
+You will need to request a download link by going to the [website](http://www.cvlibs.net/datasets/kitti/eval_road.php).
+Click to download the base kit and provide an email address to receive your link.

 |                                                                | PixAcc      | MeanAcc     | MeanIoU     |
 |----------------------------------------------------------------|-------------|-------------|-------------|
 | [FCN-32s](results/kitty_road_fcn32s.jpg)                       | 98.1        | 97.3        | 93.8        |